Mutual respect makes it possible for everyone to enjoy library materials and services.

 - Leaving children under age 9 unattended.

-- Being unreasonably noisy including: loud talking, singing, boisterous activity, cell phone and audio/visual equipment usage.
+- Being unreasonably noisy including: loud talking, singing, cell phone and audio/visual equipment usage.

-- Using profane, obscene or abusive language; racial or ethnic epithets.
+- Using profane, obscene or abusive language; racial, sexual orientation or ethnic epithets.

 - Harassing patrons or staff.
 Deliberate repeated behavior that is intimidating, hostile, or offensive, or adversely impacts others.
 Including staring; noisy, boisterous activities; accosting; molesting; or otherwise annoy by touching, word of mouth, by sign or motion any person.